 For Swedes, however, it is much more than that.
 It’s about taking a break from everything for a while and enjoying quality time with friends or colleagues over a cup of coffee or tea.

-12. Two truths & one lie
+14. Two truths & one lie

 This fun game is great for introducing new colleagues or getting to know each other better.
 Collect two true facts and one false fact about a colleague and put it into a multiple choice poll.

-Then, at the beginning of your meeting, ask your team to guess which one of the statements about this particular colleague is a lie.
+Then, at the beginning of your meeting, ask your team to guess which one of the statements about this colleague is a lie.
 The more quirky the statement, the more fun this virtual icebreaker is.

-13. Home fashion police
+15. Home fashion police

 Another similarly popular activity is “Take a picture of your shoes” that is equally hilarious.

-15. Doodle away
+16. Doodle away

-Many say that doodling during the meeting helps people to be more attentive and creative.
+Many say that doodling during the meeting helps people be more attentive and creative.
 At the beginning of your meeting, ask your teammates to grab a pen and a piece of paper and doodle away.